bruvin-sky/atk.ObtuseClues/README.md

 # CHANGELOG

-This changelog contains intentionally vague, but still mild spoilers below for the basegame and DLC - Do not expand the tabs before completing the game!
+The tabs below contain the changelog for the basegame and DLC changes respectively.
+They are intentionally vague, but are still mild spoilers - you are recommended to not read them before completing the game!

 <details>
   <summary>Basegame changes</summary>